• Skip to primary navigation

 This Crock pot Pear Butter Recipe is one of the best ways to preserve an abundance of pears.
 Not to mention they make the perfect hostess gifts.

-For most of my adult life, I never gave fruit butters any consideration.
-To be totally honest, I had a preconceived idea that fruit butters actually had butter in them (if you could see me now, I am blushing …)
+For most of my adult life, I never gave fruit butter any consideration.
+To be honest, I had a preconceived idea that fruit butter actually had butter in it (if you could see me now, I am blushing …)

-About a decade ago, I had a conversation with a colleague of mine who enlightened me on the subject of fruit butters.
+About a decade ago, I had a conversation with a colleague who enlightened me on the subject of fruit butter.

-And that is how my obsession with fruit butters began…
+And that is how my obsession with fruit butter began…

 How is a fruit butter made?

-Fruit butter is simply made by chopping fruit into chunks and cooking it so that it softens.
-It is then pureed and cooked again until all the moisture has evaporated and transformed into a smooth, silky fruit spread.
-Fruits butters can easily be made in a slow cooker.
+Fruit butter is made by chopping fruit into chunks and cooking it so that it softens.
+It is then pureed and cooked again until all the moisture evaporates, transforming into a smooth, silky fruit spread.
+Fruit butter can easily be made in a slow cooker.

-I have previously mentioned that I have a wonderful pear tree growing in my backyard that was planted by my dad.
+I have previously mentioned that I have a wonderful pear tree growing in my backyard that my dad planted.
 It truly is a privilege to watch the May blossoms slowly develop into actual pears.

 So we picked the pears… about 40 pounds worth!